Organic Mattress Certifications

 There are many independent organizations that verify that these standards are met so you can rest assured knowing your mattress is truly organic and not just made with natural materials.
 In the organic latex mattress industry, there are two main organizations that certify and approve such products.
 They are:

-GOLS - Global Organic Latex Standard: A non-profit organization that certifies all aspects of the latex, including its harvesting, transport, transformation and manufacturing.
+GOLS – Global Organic Latex Standard: A non-profit organization that certifies all aspects of the latex, including its harvesting, transport, transformation, and manufacturing.

-GOTS - Global Organic Textile Standard: This is an internationally recognized certification for organic textile products including the first criteria that ensures that no toxic dyes are used.
+GOTS – Global Organic Textile Standard: This is an internationally recognized certification for organic textile products, including the first criteria that ensures that no toxic dyes are used.

-There are many other 3rd party organizations, if different ones have been chosen by a mattress company.
+There are many other 3rd party organizations if different ones have been chosen by a mattress company.
 It is important to familiarize yourself with them and their respective certifications.

 Alternatively, you can verify certification by asking the mattress makers or retailer for a copy of the certificate as proof.
 If you are not sure if a company is certified, contact the organization responsible for issuing certificates and find out.

-The term
+The term ‘

 An organic mattress is made of 100% organic fabrics and materials.
 This means it contains no toxic chemicals or pesticides.
 It offers safety, health benefits and comfort that are compromised in conventional mattresses.
 Here are the main reasons to buy an organic mattress:

-In conclusion, buying a natural mattress is the best choice you can make for your family and environmental health.
+Buying a natural mattress is the best choice you can make for your family and environmental health.
 These mattresses are healthy and safe and keep your costs down in the long run as they last much longer than conventional beds that use cheaper construction materials.

 Read More: Top 20 Organic Mattresses for Kids